 I found that the better way has two components.
 First, one has to change one’s demeanor.
 When something happens that is a mistake where I have responsibility, I can’t be the same smiling, affable, person.
-I adopt a more staunch tone, body posture, and facial expression.
+I adopt a more staunch voice tone, posture, and facial expression.
 I am serious but not mean.
 I make that shift very apparent.
 I am normal; then I am firm.
-It doesn’t have to be over the top, but it has to be noticeable.
+It doesn’t have to be over the top; it has to be noticeable.

 Second, I have to follow the guides of Enterprise Talk, whose handrail is at hand, and talk about me.
-If I am to speak in the immediacy of a mistake (where I might very well be angry), the best place to start is Subjective Talk — talk about myself as the subject.
+If I am to speak in the immediacy of a mistake (where I might very well be angry), the best place to start is Subjective Talk — I am the subject of the sentence.
 Thus the formulation: “I can’t allow you to…”

 “I can’t allow you to hurt others in our community.”

 “I can’t allow anyone to hurt others here.”

 “I am stepping in to prevent anyone from getting hurt.”

 This is, in fact, true.
 I like saying things that are true.
 This is my responsibility to be sure in my role as a leader of the community or family.
 I make sure that hurting will not continue.

 What was surprising to me was how subjective talk changed my attitude at that very moment of confrontation.
 I don’t know if I can articulate fully why it made such a difference.
 The natural reaction for me used to be anger.
 I heard myself use these new words.
 When I tell myself to say, “I can’t allow you to…” I hear myself define my action not as someone who is emotional but as someone who is doing something about it.